 MA Programme Description

-The initial two terms are designed to equip students with a critical perspective, experience and knowledge base in which to understand and create new mobility solutions.
+The initial two terms are designed to equip students with the critical perspective, experience and knowledge base from which to understand and create new mobility solutions.

 Critical & Historical Studies